jmahc/that-react-app-you-want/README.md

 ---

+## Pick your poison
+You even have options to decide what you want to use!

+- The [master branch] branch contains a simple react application.
+- The [redux branch] branch implements [redux] alongside the simple react application.

+---

 ## What do you want to see from this?
 Please fill free to open a card, or shoot me an email (found in the `package.json` file) with tips, ideas and improvements!.